 Myth 4: If you exercise, you can eat whatever you want.

-Truth: Many of our clients jokingly tell us that they exercise with us so that they can eat whatever they want.
 Unfortunately, I think, most of them are not joking.
 Think about it this way: a 150 pound person running a 10 minute mile for 30 minutes burns about 360 calories.
 1 Piña Colada has 245 calories, 1 serving of nachos (6-8 nachos) is 345 calories.
 You are what you eat; nothing can change that and you can not out exercise a bad diet.
-If your goal is to lose weight, then you should be eating smaller meals more often.
-Your goal should be to eat about four or five smaller meals per day.
+If your goal is to lose weight, then you have to make sacrifices to achieve those goals.

-Myth 6: If you want to reduce the fat on the back of your arms, you should do a lot of tricep exercises.
+Myth 5: To reduce the fat on the back of your arms do a lot of triceps exercises.

 Truth: There are many factors that cause pain in the knees.
 The most common cause of knee pain is a muscle imbalance in the quadriceps.
 This imbalance causes the knee joint to be pulled in a direction in which it isn’t designed to be pulled.
-Running is the easiest activity to blame for this imbalance, but there are many factors that can contribute to knee pain including: old worn out running shoes, hard running surface, and bad form while running.
-All these causes are actually the fault of the client; they are not caused by running.
+Running is the easiest activity to blame for this imbalance, but there are many factors that can contribute to knee pain including old worn-out running shoes, hard running surface, and bad form while running.
+All these causes are actually the fault of the client; they are not caused by running itself.
 If certain precautions are taken, your knee can get better if you listen to your body and to your trainer.
 In time, and with the right training, you can rid yourself of knee pain and continue to run into retirement!
 Here is an awesome video about preventing knee pain.

-Tom Kalka is the President and CEO of Custom Fitness Concepts in Virginia and has been providing exercise advice and guidance to his clients for more than 14 years.
-Contact Tom today for more information about removing these and other fitness myths from your personal training programs.
+Tom Kalka is the President and CEO of Sergeant’s Fitness Concepts and has been providing exercise advice and guidance to his clients since 2003.
+Contact Tom today for more information about removing these and other fitness myths from your training program.